2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire tear gas in response to fire | July 24th

-In response to a small trash fire started by protestors, federal officers fire a considerable amount of tear gas at the fence, much of it landing on the officers' own side.
+In response to a small trash fire started by protesters, federal officers fire a considerable amount of tear gas at the fence, much of it landing on the officers' own side.

 tags: shoot, tear-gas, protester